RabbitRun47/G14-Setup/README.md

 ```
 systemctl disable system76-power.service
 ```
-### Control battery charge limit, cpu turbo, gpu profile and fan curves
+### Controlling battery charge limit, cpu turbo, gpu profile and fan curves
-These packages let you control battery charge limit, cpu turbo, gpu profile and fan curves.
-After completion of this setup you can simply use `asusctl` command in the terminal to set all these values, or you can use the config file I have uploaded in this repo.
+Use `asusctl` command in the terminal to configure these values, or you can use the config file I have uploaded in this repo.
 The contents of the config file need to go here `/etc/asusd/asusd.conf`
 #### asusctl
 Use the command `asusctl -h` to get help on the command.
 To get help on a specific option use `asusctl <option> -h`.
 Making changes here writes the values to the config file mentioned above.
 ##### Fan Curve